 Introduction to the health information field and professional ethics.
-Regulatory requirements for content and maintenance.
-Numbering and filing systems.
-Retention and storage of records.
+Regulatory, certification, and licensure requirements for content and maintenance of hospital health records.
+Common healthcare statistics related to hospital and physician performance.
 Laboratory and lecture.
 Two hours of lecture and two hours of laboratory per week.

 HIM 111 Medical Terminology (3)